maxlampe/FrogGAN/README.md

 I've started from the [PyTorch DCGAN example](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html), but only used the code fragments and started right off with a different dataset.
-I would recommend the following two links from there:
+I would recommend the following two links from the same site:

 - [GitHub](https://github.com/soumith/ganhacks) useful GAN training hacks
 - [GitHub](https://github.com/nashory/gans-awesome-applications) list of cool GAN applications